Shield and composite volcanoes

 - Composite volcanoes are made up of alternating layers of lava and ash (other volcanoes just consist of lava).

-- They are usually found at destructive or compressional boundaries.
+- They are usually found at destructive boundaries.

 - The eruptions from these volcanoes may be a pyroclastic flow rather than a lava flow.
 A pyroclastic flow is a mixture of hot steam, ash, rock and dust.